Invitation for undergraduate students can be found here

 Considering the strong regulation of secretion by signalling , we have started a large project to elucidate the regulation of secretion by nutrient signalling in Drosophila S2 cells.

 In particular, we have shown that secretion is actively inhibited by serum and amino-acid starvation that leads to the release of Sec16 away from ER membrane (serum starvation) and formation of reversible aggregates (amino-acid).
 This results in turn to the disassembly of the secretory pathway and secretion inhibition.
-We have identified the unconventional MAP kinase ERK7 as an important component involved in sensing the nutrient conditions .
-We are now exploring the role of the TOR pathway in this process as well as the relationship between secretion and RNA processing.
+We have identified the unconventional MAP kinase ERK7 as an important component involved in sensing the nutrient conditions . we have now investigated the response of the early secretory pathway to amino-acid starvation and identified a novel stress assembly that we named Sec body .

 2) Asymmetric distribution of mRNAs